wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

 SI publishes messages in the custom format when it makes changes to the attribute names in the output stream before publishing.
 To understand how this is done, follow the procedure below:

+!!!info
+    In this section, you can update the same Siddhi application that you saved in the [Publishing a message in default format](#publishing-a-message-in-default-format)section.

+1. Open your Siddhi application with a sink configuration.
+2. Within the `@map` annotation of the sink configuration, add an `@payload` annotation.
+There are two ways to configure this as follows:
+    + Some mappers such as `xml`, `json`, and `text` accept only one output payload using the following format:
+        `@payload( '<PAYLOAD>' )`
+     e.g., In the example, the mapping type is `text`.
+Therefore, you can add a message to be printed with the output by configuring the `@payload` annotation as follows.
+     ```jql

+     ```
+    + Some mappers such as `key-value` accept series of mapping values defined as follows:
+        `@payload( key1='mapping_1', 'key2'='user : {{user}}') `

+3. Save the Siddhi application.